 Jelling Church dates back to around 1100 and is the fourth church on the site.
-The first was a wooden church erected in the eighth century by Harald Bluetooth as a mausoleum to his father, Gorm the Old, whose tomb was discovered under the church in 1978.
+The first was a wooden church erected in the eighth century by Harald Bluetooth as a mausoleum to his father, Gorm the Old.
 Jelling Church is a UNESCO World Heritage Sites.

 The first church was razed by fire and was later replaced by a church in Romanesque style constructed using travertine stone.
 The low western church tower was added in the late Middle Ages.